nasa-gibs/mrf/MRF_UTILITIES_TEST_SUITE.md

     docker run --rm mrf-test-suite
     ```

-    You should see output from `pytest`, culminating in a summary showing all tests passed (e.g., `21 passed`).
+    You should see output from `pytest`, ending in summary showing all tests passed (e.g., `21 passed`).